Thanks for visiting my page. Below is my bio. Feel free to copy and use. Cheers, jeff

-Jeff lives in Asia and the US.
+Jeff lives in China and the US.
 He is a huge fan of Starbucks and anything Marvel (pre-phase 4).
 An ex-Burger King employee, he claims he can make a 100 hamburgers in an hour.

 Jeff is a consultant and investor with +20 years of experience across the US, China/Asia and the Middle East.
 He has developed projects in real estate, hotels, banks / financial services, insurance, healthcare, consumer products, retail, technology, petrochemicals, and energy / infrastructure.

 His writing and speaking are on digital competition and the strategies of the best tech companies.
 His podcast and subscription newsletter (Tech Strategy) covers the strategies of leading tech companies.
 Previously, Jeff was Head of Direct Investments for Middle East North Africa and Asia Pacific for Prince Alwaleed, nicknamed the “Prince of deals” and the “Arabian Warren Buffett”

 - Prince Alwaleed is arguably the world’s first private global investor and his distinctions include: the world’s 4th richest person (2004, Forbes), the largest foreign investor in the USA, the largest shareholder of the world’s largest bank (Citigroup, 2007), the world’s second largest media owner and the leading Middle Eastern business person (Arabian Business).